justuski0/alx-pre_course/0x01-git/README.md

-I created this directory just because I can
+I created this directory just because I can, Now I just edited it.